 If your dog is a big worrier, try asking your veterinarian about some anti-anxiety remedies.
 There are different types of chews, pills, and drops that might help.

-Some dog owners have found success using a thundershirt to help calm their dogs’ nerves.
+Some dog parents have found success using a thundershirt to help calm their dogs’ nerves.
 Thundershirts are specially designed to help dogs feel safe and secure.
-They might not work for every dog, people have reported a significant decrease in their dog’s stress levels.
+Though they might not work for every dog, people have reported a significant decrease in their dog’s stress levels.

 It could be helpful to play some calming music or white noise during the fireworks to help drown out the noise.
 Maybe your dog has a favorite genre of music you could play on the radio!

 A key to 4th of July dog safety is to keep your dog’s collar on him at all times around this holiday.
-It’s unfortunately very common for pets to be lost during the festivities, especially when they get spooked.
-Make sure his collar has up-to-date information on the tags.
+It’s unfortunately very common for pets to become lost during the festivities, especially when they get spooked.
+Make sure he’s microchipped and his collar has up-to-date information on the tags.

 Before the fireworks start, use the afternoon hours to take your dog out and let him exercise.
 You won’t want him full of energy when he’s nervous.
 Make sure he gets a bathroom break before the fireworks start; many dogs have accidents when they’re nervous.